IL-2 Sturmovik: Forgotten Battles: Gold Pack

 IL-2 Sturmovik: Forgotten Battles - Gold Pack was simultaneously released with the Ace Expansion Pack.
 The Gold Pack consisted in a software reuniting all the content shared between Forgotten Battles and the Ace Expansion Pack.
 This allowed customers possessing no game in the series to purchase the latest version of IL-2 Sturmovik reunited in only one standalone game.

 Reception

 Forgotten Battles

 Forgotten Battles was met with positive reception; GameRankings gave it a score of 87.39%, while Metacritic gave it 86 out of 100.

 Forgotten Battles won PC Gamer US's 2003 "Best Simulation" award.
 The magazine's Andy Mahood opined that "WWII flight sims don't get any better."
 The editors of Computer Gaming World nominated Forgotten Battles for their 2003 "Flight Simulation of the Year" award, which ultimately went to Flight Simulator 2004: A Century of Flight.
 It was a runner-up for GameSpot's 2004 "Best Expansion Pack" award, but lost to Rise of Nations: Thrones and Patriots.
+During the 7th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Forgotten Battles for Computer Simulation Game of the Year, but lost to The Sims: Superstar.